openfisca/openfisca-doc/publishing.md

 ## Computation results

-If you provide results based on OpenFisca usage, crediting the project would be very welcome in order to increase its visibility and to improve its contributor base.
+If you provide results based on OpenFisca usage, crediting the project would be very welcome in order to increase its visibility and to increase its contributor base.
 More people means more maintenance and more upgrades!

 The following HTML snippet can be used to credit OpenFisca in your articles and publications: